How To Practice – Session 17

 John Bruna dives into the text ‘How To Practice’ by His Holiness the Dalai Lama.
 In this session, John adds commentary on the practice of calm abiding / Shamatha meditation.

 Our Way of Compassion Dharma Center’s regular Wednesday teaching facilitated by John Bruna.
-This session is focused on the 4th Point, A Synthesis of Practice for One Life.
-The teaching took place on September 20, 2017 at our center in Carbondale, CO.
-Our teachings are always offered freely.
-If you would like to make a…
+This teaching is the 14th session in a series of teachings on Seven-Point Mind Training.
+The teaching began the third point (using unfavorable circumstances as aids to awakening) and took place on June 14th, 2017 at our center in Carbondale, CO.
+Our teachings…